merantix-momentum/squirrel-core/docs/usage/catalog.rst

         "version": 1
     }

-It is possible to get a Driver instance to read from a Catalog Source.
+It is possible to get a Driver instance to read from a CatalogSource.

 .. code-block:: python